rhiever/reddit-twitter-bot/README.md

     python reddit_twitter_bot.py

-Look into the code itself for configuration options of the bot.
+Look into the script itself for configuration options of the bot.

+##Have questions?
+Need help with the bot?

+If you're having issues with or have questions about the bot, please [file an issue](https://github.com/rhiever/reddit-twitter-bot/issues) in this repository so one of the project managers can get back to you.
+Please check the existing (and closed) issues to make sure your issue hasn't already been addressed.